McAlester Truck Accident Attorney

 After a serious crash, don’t wait.
 Contact the skilled personal injury lawyers at Edwards & Patterson as soon as possible.
 Although we are based in McAlester and Tulsa, we work tirelessly for clients throughout Oklahoma and Arkansas.
 Because we work on a contingency basis, you won’t pay attorney’s fees unless we recover compensation for you.
 Contact us today by phone or online for a free and confidential case evaluation.

 Need Help with your Truck Accident Claim?
-Talk to a Dedicated Truck Accident Lawyer Now.
+Talk with a Dedicated McAlester Truck Accident Lawyer.

 If you’ve been involved in a serious truck accident resulting in injuries, call a Edwards & Patterson truck accident lawyer. at Edwards & Patterson Law.
 We offer free case evaluations with no strings attached.
 Call us today at 877-761-5059 or contact us online.
 Our team takes will review your truck accident claim.
 Our firm takes cases on a contingency basis, which means you pay no attorney’s fees unless you recover monetary damages.